Course - Structural Geology, Advanced Course - TGB4265

 The aim of the course is to give advanced knowledge in specific topics related to structural geology.

 Knowledge: Students will acquire knowledge about up to date aspects of theoretical and experimental structural geology from micro to macro scale.
-These include: Fabric development mechanisms and rheological properties of rocks, deformation regimes, deformation mechanisms, deformation maps, state of stress in the lithosphere; techniques of experimental rock deformation and flow laws; fault mechanics; brittle and ductile structures analysis and characterization; paleo-stress analysis; direct dating of deformation.
-The course will also highlight applied aspects of structural geology, including digital techniques of integrated structural data analysis, visualization and interpretation.
+These include: rheological properties of rocks, state of stress, deformation regimes, deformation mechanisms, fault types, fault mechanics, brittle and ductile structures analysis and characterization, kinematic markers...
+The course will also highlight applied aspects of structural geology, including integrated structural data analysis, visualization and interpretation.
+Some exercise on offshore seismic reflection data will also be proposed.

-Skills: Students will develop skills in the broad field of structural geology and will learn to examine structures and deformation processes at all scales in a holistic fashion, by integrating their knowledge in different geological fields.
+Skills: Students will strengthen their skills in the broad field of structural geology and will learn to examine structures and deformation processes at all scales in a holistic fashion, by integrating their knowledge in different geological fields.

 Learning methods and activities